-Bond: Debt instrument issued by Solar for Schools CBS Ltd under this offer Status: Unlisted, transferable Security: Unsecured Issuer: Solar for Schools CBS Ltd Minimum investment: £1,000 or higher multiples of £1 (1 bond = £1) Issue date: The date the bonds are allocated and issued to investors as funds are drawn down from Ethex Start date: Interest will start 3 months after draw down from Ethex Repayment date: 31 October 2025
+Bond: Debt instrument issued by Solar for Schools CBS Ltd under this offer Status: Unlisted, transferable Security: Unsecured Issuer: Solar for Schools CBS Ltd Minimum investment: \pounds 1,000 or higher multiples of \pounds 1 (1 bond = \pounds 1) Issue date: The date the bonds are allocated and issued to investors as funds are drawn down from Ethex Start date: Interest will start 3 months after draw down from Ethex Repayment date: 31 October 2025

-This Offer will remain open to applications up to the value of the maximum sum (£2,000,000) or until 20 December 2020, whichever is the earlier.
+This Offer will remain open to applications up to the value of the maximum sum (£2,000,000) or until the Final Closing Date, whichever is earlier.
 Applications under this Offer will be dealt with on a first come, first served basis.
 In the event of oversubscription to this Offer, the application, which brings the total value of all applications above the total maximum sum, will have to be reduced accordingly and all subsequent applications declined.

-Interest & Tax: 5 per cent, calculated annually on the 31 October and paid in November.
+Interest & Tax: 2 per cent interest plus a RPI adjustment annually on the 31 October and paid in November.
 For the first interest payment to 31 October, interest will be calculated pro-rata from the interest start date.
 Interest will be paid gross, i.e. with no tax deducted.
-This bond offer is Innovative Finance ISA (IFISA) eligible, which means that eligible investors can use their £20,000 a year ISA allowance to invest in an IFISA wrapper provided by Ethex and receive their interest payments free of tax via Ethex.
+This bond offer is Innovative Finance ISA (IFISA) eligible, which means that eligible investors can use their £20,000 a year ISA allowance to invest using an IFISA wrapper provided by Ethex and receive their interest payments free of tax via Ethex.